MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 # Connections (preview) overview

-Connections are the key to enabling data sharing from Customer Insights.
-Each connection establishes data sharing with a specific target service.
-These connections are used as a foundation to define [exports](export-destinations.md).
-When defining these scenarios, the same connection can be used by several setups, e.g. a specific connection to Dynamics365 Marketing service is used by several exports.
+Connections are the key to enable data sharing from Customer Insights.
+Each connection establishes data sharing with a specific service.
+Connections are the foundation to [configure exports](export-destinations.md).
+The same connection can be used by multiple times.
+For example, one connection to Dynamics 365 Marketing works for multiple exports.

-While connections can only be configured by admins, they can grant access to specific connections to contributors.
-Administrators control where data can go, Contributors define the payload and frequency fitting their needs.
-[Learn more about empowering contributors.](#allow-contributors-to-use-a-connection-for-exports)
+Only administrators can configure new connection but the can grant access to contributors for exisiting connections.
+Administrators control where data can go, contributors define the payload and frequency fitting their needs.
+For more information, see [Allow contributors to use a connection for exports](#allow-contributors-to-use-a-connection-for-exports).

+Go to **Admin** > **Connections** to create adn view connections.

-The **Connections** page shows you all connections you have setup.
+The **Connections** tab shows you all active connections.
 The list shows a row for each connection.

-The columns expose relevant information for you to compare connections.
-Get a quick overview, description, and find out what you can do with each extensibility option on the **Discover** pivot.
+Get a quick overview, description, and find out what you can do with each extensibility option on the **Discover** tab.

-Go to **Admin** > **Connections** to find possible connections under **Discover** and see the configured ones under **Connections**.

 ## Add a new connection

 To add connections, you need to have [administrator permissions](permissions.md).
-If you connect to Microsoft services, we assume both services are in the same organization.
+If you connect to other Microsoft services, we assume both services are in the same organization.

 1. Go to **Admin** > **Connections (preview)**.

-1. Switch to the **Connections** tab.
+1. Go to the **Connections** tab.

 1. Select **Add connection** to create a new connection.
-Choose from the dropdown what kind of connection you want to set up.
+Choose from the drop-down menu what type of connection you want to create.

 1. In the **Set up connection** pane provide the required details.
-   1. When you are defining the **Display name**, note that this name plus the type of the connection are what describes this connection.
+   1. The **Display name** and the type of the connection describe a connection when using it to create exports.
 We recommend choosing a name which explains the purpose and target of this connection.
    1. The exact fields depend on what service you are connecting to.
-You can learn about details of specific connection type in the respective documentation page.
+You can learn about details of a specific connection type in the article about the target service.

 1. To create the connection select **Save**.

 You can also select **Set up** on a tile on the **Discover** tab.

 ### Allow contributors to use a connection for exports

-When setting up or editing a connection you choose which user roles are allowed to use this specific connection to define [exports](export-destinations.md).
-By default a connection is available to users with administrator role.
-The control **Choose who can use this connection** lets you change this to also allow users with role contributor to use this connection when they need to.
+When setting up or editing a connection you choose which users are allowed to use this specific connection to define [exports](export-destinations.md).
+By default a connection is available to users with an administrator role.
+You can change this setting under **Choose who can use this connection** and allow users with contributor role to use this connection.
+Connections

-- Note this will not give them access to the Connections page or allow them to edit the connection itself.
-Of these connections they will only see the display name and its type.
+- Contributors won't be able to view or edit the connection.
+They will only see the display name and its type when creating an export..
-- By sharing a connection you empower contributors to use a connection.
-Contributors will see these Connections when they set up exports.
-Any export using this specific connection will be editable by contributors.
+- By sharing a connection you allow contributors to use a connection.
+Contributors will see shared connections when they set up exports.
+They can manage every export using this specific connection.
-- You can change this setting at anytime without loosing the exports defined by contributors.
+- You can change this setting while keeping the exports defined by contributors.

 ## Edit a connection

-1. Select the vertical ellipsis for the Connection you want to edit.
+1. Select the vertical ellipsis for the connection you want to edit.

-1. Select **Edit** from the dropdown menu.
+1. Select **Edit**.

-1. Change the values that require update and select **Save**.
+1. Change the values you want to update and select **Save**.

 ## Remove a connection

-If the connection you are removing is used by exports, these will become inactive.
-You can activate them once you added another connection to them on the [Exports](export-destinations.md) page.
+If the connection you are removing is used by exports, these exports become inactive.
+You can re-activate them after adding another connection to them on the [Exports](export-destinations.md) page.

 1. Select the vertical ellipsis for the Connection you want to edit.